On this page:

 - Clean the lids on canned goods before opening.

-Keep raw foods to themselves.
+2. Separate (keep apart): keep raw foods to themselves.
 Germs can spread from one food to another.

 - Keep raw meat, poultry, seafood, and eggs away from other foods.
 Do this in your shopping cart, bags, and fridge.